A regularisation method to obtain analytical solutions to the de Broglie Bohm wave equation: Framework for wave function in polar form

 where $P$ is the PDF, now a density term.
-We couple this relation to the H-J and continuity equation to obtain statistical description of the system.
+We couple this relation to the HJ and continuity equation to obtain statistical description of the system.
 It is now possible to write a Lagrangian with information coupling, $I$.
-A suitable dimension factor, $\mu^2/8m$ is used to match the dimension of Lagrangian, where $\mu$ is a positive constant. \\
+A suitable dimension factor, $\mu^2/8m$ is introduced to ensure that the Fisher information has the correct dimension of energy density. \\ The introduction of a Fisher information gradient term in the action functional is motivated by broader information-theoretic variational principles.
+In particular, Frieden and Gatenby showed that extending Hardy's axioms of physics to statistical systems leads to a principle of maximum Fisher information, \(I=I_{\max}\), from which several physical laws, including quantum wave equations, may be derived within the Extreme Physical Information (EPI) framework~\cite{FriGat}.
+In this spirit, the Fisher information gradient penalty employed below may be viewed as a constrained information functional that couples the amplitude gradients to the classical Hamilton--Jacobi action.
+The error functional is